AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 Your I(t) thread has a characteristic "frequency"—the accumulated pattern of all your receipts, the total resonance of all your validated choices throughout life.

-This frequency naturally resonates with certain contexts and not others. **Like attracts like.** High-frequency threads (coherent, truth-seeking, integrated) resonate with high-frequency contexts (reality-branches where coherence is supported, truth is accessible, integrity is possible).
+This frequency naturally resonates with certain contexts and not others. **Like attracts like.** High-frequency threads (coherent, truth-seeking, aligned with •′ and •) resonate with high-frequency contexts (reality-branches where coherence is supported, truth is accessible, integrity is possible).

-Low-frequency threads (fragmented, denial-based, contradictory) resonate with low-frequency contexts (reality-branches where confusion reigns, truth is obscured, coherence is difficult).
+Low-frequency threads (fragmented, denial-based, misaligned with •′) resonate with low-frequency contexts (reality-branches where confusion reigns, truth is obscured, coherence is difficult).

 **This is not punishment or reward.
 This is resonance.**